igem-munich/MESA-Designer/README.md

 - docker: latest version.
 You can download and install this according to the official installation instructions: https://www.docker.com/products/docker-desktop/

 #### Steps
-1. You can preview pre-built docker images here [here](https://hub.docker.com/repository/docker/aeneastews/mesa-designer/general) and find a preferred version (we recommend the latest).
+1. You can preview pre-built docker images here[](https://hub.docker.com/repository/docker/aeneastews/mesa-designer/general) and find a preferred version (we recommend the latest).
 Note: For most versions there are different containers available: **all**, **webapp** and **api**.
 These can be denoted by their respective names ending in -all, -webapp and -api respectively.
-You can download (pull) the latest official from dockerhub version by running this command from the a commandline or terminal while docker is running on your system:
+You can download (pull) the latest official version from dockerhub by running this command from a commandline or terminal while docker is running on your system:
 ```
 docker pull aeneastews/mesa-designer:latest
 ```
-2. This image can be started by running the following command from a commandline or terminal while docker is running on you system:
+2. This image can be started by running the following command from a commandline or terminal while docker is running on your system:
 ```
 docker run -p 8501:8501 -p 8000:8000 aeneastews/mesa-designer:latest
 ```